leighs-hammer/shopify-jwt-auth-verify/readme.md

 `const isVerified = (authorization: string, secret: string, cb?: Function ) => boolean`

-### IsVerified takes three arguments:
+### IsVerified takes three required parmeters, and two optional parameters

 1. **authorization** - REQUIRED - the jwt passed into the header on the request
-2. **secret** - REQUIRED -app secret ( partners.shopify.com)
+2. **secret** - REQUIRED - app secret ( partners.shopify.com)
+3. **key** - REQUIRED - app key (partners.shopify.com)
-3. **callback** - OPTIONAL - callback called if is verified and passed an object of the header, payload and signature.
+4. **callback** - OPTIONAL - callback called if is verified and passed an object of the header, payload and signature.
+5. **returnCallback** - OPTIONAL - a boolean that if tru will chance the return of callback function, to allow chaining.

 The call back is there if needed, but serves little purpose unless you need to extend or assert agains the function.